-Within our perpetual affiliates and asset management business, we strive to:
+Within our BAM, BWS, and our Operating Businesses, we strive to:

-- Ensure our perpetual affiliates can finance their operations on a standalone basis without recourse to or reliance on the Corporation. - Structure borrowings and other financial obligations associated with assets or portfolio companies to provide a stable capitalization at levels that are attractive to investors, are sustainable on a long-term basis and can withstand business cycles. - Ensure the vast majority of this debt is at investment-grade levels; however, periodically, we may borrow at subinvestment grade levels in certain parts of our business where the borrowings are carefully structured and monitored. - Provide recourse only to the specific businesses or assets being financed, without cross-collateralization or parental guarantees. - Match the duration of our debt to the underlying leases or contracts and match the currency of our debt to that of the assets such that our remaining exposure is on the net equity of the investment. - 1.
-See definition in Glossary of Terms beginning on page 135.
+- Ensure our businesses can finance their operations on a standalone basis without recourse to or reliance on the Corporation. - Structure borrowings and other financial obligations associated with assets or portfolio companies to provide a stable capitalization at levels that are attractive to investors, are sustainable on a long-term basis and can withstand business cycles. - Ensure the vast majority of this debt is at investment-grade levels; however, periodically, we may borrow at subinvestment grade levels in certain parts of our business where the borrowings are carefully structured and monitored. - Provide recourse only to the specific businesses or assets being financed, without cross-collateralization or parental guarantees. - Match the duration of our debt to the underlying leases or contracts and match the currency of our debt to that of the assets such that our remaining exposure is on the net equity of the investment.

-As at December 31, 2023, only \$12 billion of long-term debt has recourse to the Corporation.
-The remaining debt on our consolidated balance sheet is held within managed entities and has no recourse to the Corporation but is consolidated under IFRS.
+As at December 31, 2024, only \$14 billion of long-term debt has recourse to the Corporation.
+The remaining debt on our consolidated balance sheet is held within managed entities and has no recourse to the Corporation but is consolidated under IFRS Accounting Standards.